halfmvsq/antropy/README.md

 Logs are output to the console and to files saved in the `logs` folder.
 Log level can be set using the `-l` argument.
 See help (`-h`) for more details.

-## Work in Progress
+## To be done

-- [x] Vector annotations
+- [x] Vector annotations (in progress)
-- [ ] Saving modifications to project files from the UI
+- [ ] Saving modifications to project files
+- [ ] 3D rendering of landmark points
-- [ ] A list of deformation field images can also be provided ("deformation") for each image.
+- [ ] A list of deformation field images can also be provided ("deformation" field in JSON project) for each image.
 The deformation fields are loaded, but code has not been implemented to apply them to warp the image.